Key Takeaway

 Can I restart tirzepatide later if I regain weight?

 Yes, in most cases.
 Your prescriber can restart tirzepatide if you meet the eligibility criteria.
-You will likely need to begin the dose titration process again from the starting dose, as your body will have readjusted to life without the medication.
+You'll likely need to begin the dose titration process again from the starting dose, as your body will have readjusted to life without the medication.

 Should I switch to another medication instead of stopping cold turkey?